Wilson, Jets’ defense stun Allen, Bills in 20-17 victory

 Bills: Edge rusher Greg Rousseau left in the first half with an ankle injury. … CB Kaiir Elam injured an ankle in the third quarter. … CB Tre’Davious White was activated from injured reserve this week and didn’t appear on Buffalo’s injury report, but was inactive. … LB Matt Milano (oblique) sat out after being questionable.

-Jets: DT Sheldon Rankins injured his left elbow in the first quarter and didn’t return.
+Jets: DT Sheldon Rankins injured an elbow in the first quarter and didn’t return.

 UP NEXT